lemontron/poon-llm/README.md

-Connect to and stream from any OpenAI/Anthropic API.
-Lightweight, high performance, and simple, thoughtful API made for developers.
+**Get better results from your LLM's!** Connect to and stream from any OpenAI/Anthropic API.
+Lightweight, high performance, and simple, thoughtful API made for developers, encouraging use of CoT.
 Tested on OpenAI, Ollama, and Claude.

 ```bash
 npm install poon-llm